2 years ago, I started my Zero-waste journey.

 I am a very simple person.
-My zero-waste essentials are: shampoo bar, conditioner bar, collapsible cup, activated charcoal facial soap, tin can, metal razor, tote bag, and glass straw.
+My zero-waste essentials are shampoo and conditioner bars, reusable menstrual pads, collapsible cup, activated charcoal facial soap, tin can, metal razor, and a glass straw.
 However, when I attended fairs, I admit I sometimes lost control over my spending.
 I always ended up buying products I didn’t really need (like lotions and facial scrubs).

 2. Be careful of zero-waste skincare products!

 When I started out, I bought several zero-waste skincare products that I’d later regret buying.
-Some of the facial bars and sunscreens I bought irritated my skin which lasted for months.
-I ended up discontinuing the use of those products which were a bit pricey and not really good.
+Some of the facial bars and sunscreens I bought irritated my skin which lasted for months and I ended up discontinuing the use of those products which were a bit pricey and not really good.

 3. Check the events section on Facebook if there is a zero-waste fair near you